gd32/biostat-203b-2020-winter/hw4/README.md

 ![Neural net](https://github.com/gd32/biostat-203b-2020-winter/blob/develop/hw4/images/nnr.png)

 The neural network regression performed slightly better than the reduced linear model.
-While the performance gain was minimal, it is possible that increasing the number of hidden layers woudl improve model performance.
+While the performance gain was minimal, it is possible that increasing the number of hidden layers would improve model performance.

 ## Conclusion

+Neither model type performed optimally; however, we saw that the primary factors affecting length of stay among our chosen covariates were diagnosis priority, length of ICU stay, and survival status.
+It makes sense that patients who have potential to recover would remain in the hospital longer for rehabilitation or preventive measures; those who are at higher risk of death have much shorter stays (likely to due to increased severity of traumatic injury).
+Further optimization of the models is warranted, as inclusion of specific injury types that are associated with TSICU admission as well as with severity of injury could drastically affect performance.
+For example, patients with broken bones or similar injury could have noticeably different length of stay when compared to those with soft tissue or head injury.

-References
+## References

 1. MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: 10.1038/sdata.2016.35.
 Available from: http://www.nature.com/articles/sdata201635